 So it is a complete world away from the heat of the Amazon.

-And this absolute diversity in climates is what I loved a lot about Argentina and what helped it make itself onto the list for our favourite backpacking destinations around the world.
+And this absolute diversity in climates is what I loved a lot about Argentina and what helped it make itself onto the list of our best backpacking destinations around the world.

 We started in the north in Iguazu, visiting the famous Iguazu Falls, where the temperature was still 30 degrees and above.